-- Engine fuel is highly flammable.
+- · Engine fuel is highly flammable.
 Handle with care. - Fill fuel tank outdoors. - Stop the engine before refueling.
 Allow engine to cool for five minutes.
-Clean up spilled fuel before restarting engine. - Do not overfill the fuel tank. - If fuel is spilled, wipe it away carefully and wait until the fuel has dried before starting the engine. - Do not refuel the machine while smoking or when near open flame or sparks.
+Clean up spilled fuel before restarting engine. - · Do not overfill the fuel tank. - If fuel is spilled, wipe it away carefully and wait until the fuel has dried before starting the engine. - Do not refuel the machine while smoking or when near open flame or sparks.

+Never smoke or vape while working with fuel.
 Fuel vapors can explode causing injury or death.
-Do not smoke while refueling.
 Keep sparks, flames, and hot components away.